Atatürk's reforms: National unity

-The goal of Atatürk's reforms was to maintain the independence of Turkey from the direct rule of external forces (Western countries).
+The goal of Atatürk's reforms was to maintain the independence of Turkey from the direct rule of external forces (Allies of World War I).
 The process was not utopian (in the sense that it is not one leader's idea of how a perfect society should be, but it is a unifying force of a nation), in that Atatürk united the Turkish Muslim majority from 1919 to 1922 in the Turkish War of Independence, and expelled foreign forces occupying what the Turkish National Movement considered to be the Turkish homeland.
 That fighting spirit became the unifying force which established the identity of a new state, and in 1923, the Treaty of Lausanne was signed, ending the Ottoman Empire and internationally recognizing the newly founded Republic of Turkey.
 From 1923 to 1938, a series of radical political and social reforms were instituted.
 They transformed Turkey and ushered in a new era of modernization, including civil and political equality for sectarian minorities and women.